 Since 1912, the Government has assisted settlers in shallow boring operations for which repayments are required over a period.
-To 30th June, 1960, the number sunk by the Commission's plants was 5,094 and their average depth was 308 feet.
+To 30th June, 1961, the number sunk by the Commission's plants was 5,236 and their average depth was 306 feet.

 - 9. Future Programme.-The programme of post-war development already in hand includes the provision of additional dams and storages, diversion weirs, and flood mitigation and river protection works in various parts of the State.
 Construction of Burrendong Dam on the Macquarie River is in progress.
 Legislation has been passed authorizing the construction of a flood control and irrigation dam at Warkworth in the Hunter Valley and a storage dam at Blowering on the Tumut River.
-The Menindee Lakes storage project, part of the scheme for conserving the waters of the Darling River, is approaching completion.
-The Hunter River development, of which Glenbawn Dam is an integral part, concerns an exceptionally fertile coastal valley, forming the hinterland to Newcastle, where the annual rainfall is not heavy and variations from month to month are considerable.
-This is the first coastal scheme initiated in New South Wales.
-At 30th June, 1960, a diversion weir at Gogeldrie on the Murrumbidgee River was supplying water to a number of farms in a new irrigation area (Coleambally) on the south side of the river to comprise not less than 1,000 new irrigation farms.
+The Hunter River development, of which Glenbawn Dam is an integral part, concerns an exceptionally fertile coastal valley, forming the hinterland to Newcastle, where the annual rainfall is not heavy and variations from month to month are considerable, This is the first coastal scheme initiated in New South Wales.
+At 30th June, 1961, a diversion weir at Gogeldrie on the Murrumbidgee River was supplying water to a number of farms in a new irrigation area (Coleambally) on the south side of the river to comprise not less than 1,000 new irrigation farms.
 Later development will extend to a new area on the north side of the river.
 At Wyangala Dam, on the Lachlan River, the fixed crest of the dam spillway has been lowered temporarily to enlarge the spillway for passage of greater floods.
-Investigations are being made concurrently to determine whether the dam can be increased in height to provide a greater storage. - 10.
+A proposed new earth and rock fill dam will be built behind the present dam to give a storage of 1,000,000 acre feet. - 10.
 Hydro-electricity.-A survey of the use of water for power generation in New South Wales may be found in the previous chapter (see p.
-232).
+230).